March 28 - April 4, 2015*

 Project Description: A contractor working for the Oregon Department of Transportation (ODOT) will begin construction on a safety improvement project on US 26 (Mt.
 Hood Highway) and Southeast Orient Drive beginning February 23, 2015.
 The project is scheduled to be completed in summer 2015.

-of the right turn lane from US 26 to Southeast Orient Drive; travelers will be
+right turn lane from US 26 to Southeast Orient Drive started Monday, March 9,

 For more information: www.Oregon.gov/ODOT/HWY/REGION1/Pages/US26Orient.aspx